animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 That "vibe" then commanded me in different ways.
 Rather than a social energy (or, I should write, "self respecting energy," since I wasn't too social in the House on May St. either, and was also working really hard, but in a wealthier surroundings, with park and nearby nature and magical-cat-visitor and antiqueness in the aesthetic, to boot), the creativity of the energy went towards work, and the rest of it gradually became something else.
 I don’t want to describe it as anxiety.
 The anxiety appeared later, on that Christmas, 2018 day when I thought my mom was going to die, but until then it was beautiful, scary, but beautiful.

+It was literally a wind that pushed me into the woods.

+I had left my apartment thinking my heightened energies were draining my mom, and walked through the snow aimlessly, but adhering to those grace guidances, to make a distance from her.
+Then I reached a road near Target, and then I turned towards the woods direction, and last second, I saw a man coming out of his car, and I shouted "Hey!" and I asked him if he had gloves, and he did and he gave them to me.

+Then, still not knowing I was going into the woods, a wind pushed me.
+A wind blew and I walked into those woods where I sat, in meditative silence, and peace, near a prettier part of the brook, thinking I had to stay there for a week, and if I did, my mom wouldn’t die.

+And I stayed there, completely immune to the cold, but protected, physiologically, by a single coat, sweatpants, and those gloves that were given me.

+Somehow, from the moment I'd left my apartment door, to the rest of this venture, except for a health concern, the cold didn’t feel too cold.
+My body, in this energy state, adapted so well, that I cannot tell you the medical implications of how much power the body has, as humans have evolved mostly in the Ice Age, and I was there, from the early morning I left to the rest of the day, in the cold, that through this extreme, "psychotic," transcendent energy state didn’t faze me in the slightest, didn’t bite the way cold is thought to supposed to, and it varied — you see, every disobedience to the guidance of my energy state resulted in a physical grasp of me by the cold; I would shiver and shake, at increasingly extreme levels the more I stopped adherence.
+But as soon as I returned to adherence, the cold and the shaking stopped.

+This is not trivial.
+This reproducibly felt like a physical relationship between me and the cold, where had I disobeyed the exact adherence of my psychic state, the particles of the cold would (or I should say "did") get me.
+The shaking then wouldn’t even vary.
+It would appear in exact increment proportion to my deviation from the adherence to that mental state.

+It was at night, near 2 AM, 3 AM, or 4 AM when that peace turned to horror.

-The I Ching, exacty the morning before I left my apartment, had called those disruptions, the guidances that were navigating me, "Grace."
-And in I Ching philosophy, "Grace" isn’t necessarily good.
+The I Ching had called those disruptions, the guidances that were navigating me, "Grace."
+And in Taoist philosophy, "Grace" isn’t necessarily good.
 Those winds, as they push us, are, to put it in Richard Wilhelm’s words, "beauty in form," and in the I Ching’s taxonomy, such a state to a person’s psyche and cosmology "has success in small matters […] but he dare not decide controversial issues in this way."

 Perhaps this is what I was supposed to learn from the betrayal in my mind’s newly activated much-deeper-more-acute-intense intuitions.
 However, I suspect maybe something else as the mechanism, something in the collective consciousness, something that brought "Grace," as my work actualized into a paper and my body came to look ever more like Gollum’s — from extreme intelligence to extreme stupidity.

-In my second hospitalization (the one that was due to my sister being worried), at this particular psychiatric unit of the University of Rochester's Strong Hospital, the environment was much better than future hospitalizations.
+In my second hospitalization, at this particular psychiatric unit of the University of Rochester's Strong Hospital, the environment was much better than future hospitalizations.
 I made friends with Sarah and Hudson and others.
 We [played](https://youtu.be/cco_DvSzrts?si=pmfrQ4XEaLF1teEK&t=51) Guitar Hero together, there was a piano, there were TVs, some of the public rooms had big windows, we even were taken across floors of the hospital for music jamming sessions with lots of instruments, they had their yoga and meditation instructions as well, and of all of my hospitalizations to come, this was by far the best care unit I was gated by armored vault into.

 Sarah’s sister’s name is "Kundalini Grace."
 I hadn’t heard of "Kundalini" until after I had those visceral, physical sensations in the House on May St. Then I looked up those sensations I was experiencing and found, for the first time, not having heard the word or of those movements and sensations before, the term "Kundalini," made more credible to me by the philosophy’s appreciation by the depth psychologist Carl Jung, who I was reading at the time, and whose views, very distinct from Freud's, on the existence of a subconscious, and its mystical-transcendent connection, helped explain some of what I was witnessing.